 8) The Whispered World

-Like some sort of mad cross between a Miyazaki tale, Care Bears, and The Last Unicorn, this beautiful fantasy outing casts you as a sad young clown ("sad" is even part of his name) who must challenge his destiny and save the world-- or perhaps destroy it.
-It is guilty of featuring one of the cutest adventure game sidekicks ever, but unfortunately it is also guilty of an unforgivably heinous vocal performance for its lead character, at least in the English version (unless you really like Adam Sandler and can't believe he isn't voicing everything ever).
+Like some sort of mad cross between a Miyazaki tale, Care Bears, and The Last Unicorn, this beautiful fantasy outing casts you as a sad young clown (“sad” is even part of his name) who must challenge his destiny and save the world– or perhaps destroy it.
+It is guilty of featuring one of the cutest adventure game sidekicks ever, but unfortunately it is also guilty of an unforgivably heinous vocal performance for its lead character, at least in the English version (unless you really like Adam Sandler and can’t believe he isn’t voicing everything ever).
 So this is one to play with the voices turned off, and a walkthrough in hand at certain parts, but one to play nonetheless, right up to the heartbreaking surprise ending.

 7) Prodigal

-Here's the thing deal with horror as a genre: it shouldn't be about grossing you out, or making you jump, or even just being creepy.
-It's about triggering actual fear.
-Making you dread whatever's coming next.
-Leaving you with that anxious feeling of doom, like there's nothing you can do to avoid the oncoming evil.
+Here’s the thing deal with horror as a genre: it shouldn’t be about grossing you out, or making you jump, or even just being creepy.
+It’s about triggering actual fear.
+Making you dread whatever’s coming next.
+Leaving you with that anxious feeling of doom, like there’s nothing you can do to avoid the oncoming evil.
 A lot has been written about survival horror, and how games like Silent Hill and Eternal Darkness manage to get this right exactly.
 So does Prodigal.
-You play as a young man who's estranged brother suddenly disappears, leaving behind a mysterious and suspicious trail that tempts you into darkness.
-Whispers dance on the soundtrack, blood drips from the top of the screen, and obscene monsters lurk in the shadows, but there's no easy escape here, and the satisfyingly horrific twist ending may leave you unwilling to trust anyone for days.
-This is another free independent game, and it's available here.

 6) The White Chamber